jakob-r/mbo_asd/response_to_the_reviewers.md

 Reference: Senn S, Bretz F (2007) Power and sample size when multiple endpoints are considered.
 Pharmaceutical Statistics, 6(3), 161-170.

 > As in the original paper (Friede et. al. 2020) in which our motivating example was introduced, we count the rejections of any of the hypotheses 3 or 4 for calculating the power.
-> We now clearly state this in the paper and also clarify that there are different options and it is up to the user to determine the method of how the power is calculated.
+> We now clearly state this in the paper and also clarify that there are different options, and it is up to the user to determine the method of how the power is calculated.

 2) There is some inconsistent notation: